-This is the perfectly creamy, warming vegan pumpkin soup recipe you need this Autumn.
+This is the perfectly creamy, warming vegan pumpkin soup recipe you’ve been waiting for.
 My pumpkin soup recipe is dairy-free and such a comforting way to spend a cool evening in front of the fire for dinner.

 Table of Contents